alex-ironside/magazyn-patryka/FIREBASE_SETUP.md

 service cloud.firestore {
   match /databases/{database}/documents {
-    // Allow read/write access to species collection only for authenticated users match /species/{document} {
+    // Allow read/write access to species collection only for authenticated users
+    // Users can only access their own data (where userId matches their auth uid) match /species/{document} {
-      allow read, write: if request.auth != null;
+      allow read, write: if request.auth != null && request.auth.uid == resource.data.userId;
+      allow create: if request.auth != null && request.auth.uid == request.resource.data.userId;
     }
   }
 }
 ```

+This ensures that:

-This ensures that only authenticated users can access the species data.
+- Only authenticated users can access the species data
+- Users can only read, update, and delete species they created (userId matches their auth uid)
+- Users can only create new species with their own userId

 ## 7. Database Structure